shreyansh26/Extracting-Training-Data-from-Large-Langauge-Models/README.md

 ## Sample outputs

-Some interesting data that we extracted from GPT-2 can be found [here](Samples.md).
+Some interesting outputs that were extracted from GPT-2 can be found [here](Samples.md).